The specific type of job you had is less important than you think. What’s important is that you show that you did something extra.

 - liaising with the right people within the business to ensure customers are given full and accurate information.

+All recruiters will be looking for customer service skills, which are the competencies and qualities that will allow you to deliver excellent customer service once you begin your graduate job.
 According to a graduate recruiter at Lloyds Banking Group, possessing certain core skills and qualities will help you to learn how to deal with customers effectively.
 She said: ‘Kindness, compassion and empathy are critical, but you also have to have market intelligence, analytical skills and logic in order to offer the best service and the best value to customers.
 Being kind is not enough – you have to add value in the long term.’
+During the Covid-19 lockdowns, you may be able to develop some of these skills from home.

 Recruiters will assess your customer service skills